kyscott18/ilrta/README.md

 - Signature based transfers with EIP712 typed data
 - Contract based signatures included by default
 - Full test suite running with Foundry

-### Abstract

-This protocol is adapted around two main ideas: token standards at their core just represent ownership over arbitrary data, and the approve flow used by almost all token standards is suboptimal.

 ### Example Implementations